|Instructor:||Dr. David R. Burgess|

-Quizzes will be given at the beginning of laboratory periods over the homework problems.
+Quizzes will be given each week over the homework problems.
 One quiz will be dropped when determining the quiz average and the quiz average will count toward the lecture grade.
 Four exams will be given.
 Exams will not include true-false or multiple choice questions but will include problems similar to homework problems and exercises done in class and in the laboratory.
 There will also be a comprehensive final exam.

 Final grades will be determined using the following weighting scale:

 Raw scores will be converted to letter grades as established by the college (see the page titled Academic Assessment at Rivier).
 For example, if a student had a quiz average of 86%, an exam average of 82%, and earned a 77% on the final exam, she would have an overall score of